Overview

 - Contact attribute data: Contact data is paramount to any marketing strategy and can be passed to Cordial using the following methods:

-- Via the API using the POST /contacts and POST /contactimports.
+- Via the API using the POST/contacts and POST/contactimports.

-- Via javascript using the cordial.contact() method.
+- Via JavaScript using the cordial.contact() method.

 - Contact activity events: Events (also referred to as contact activities) such as cart abandon and browse abandon are essential to triggered messaging strategies.
 They can be sent to Cordial using these methods:

-- Via the API using the POST /contactactivities call.
+- Via the API using the POST/contactactivities call.

-- Cart items: Cordial stores cart items in the Contact Collection, and they can be used for populating message content in cart abandonment messages.
+- Cart items: Cordial stores cart items in the contact collection, and they can be used for populating message content in cart abandonment messages.
 Cart items can be passed two ways:

-- Via the API using POST /contacts/{primary_key}/cart or POST /contacts/{primary_key}/cartitems.
+- Via the API using POST/contacts/{primary_key}/cart or POST/contacts/{primary_key}/cartitems.

-- Via JS using cordial.cartitem()
+- Via JavaScript using cordial.cartitem().

-- Via the API using the POST /orders call.
+- Via the API using the POST/orders call.

-- Via JS using the cordial.order() method.
+- Via JavaScript using the cordial.order() method.

 When using order data to send confirmation messages, we recommend using the API method.